 Rottweilers are gentle giants who are big softies at heart.
 The American Kennel Club describes the Rottie as a ‘loyal, loving, confident guardian’.
 He will protect his family from harm, and he makes a brilliant guard dog.
 Those who have owned a Rottie know he prefers to snuggle on the sofa squished between Mom and Dad.
 All 80 to 135 pounds of him!

-There are a handful of hounds out there who look like the Rottie, and some have a similar personality.
+There are a handful of dogs that look like Rottweilers out there, and some have a similar personality.
 Some of them even look AND act like them.
 Maybe the Rottie isn’t the right dog breed for you, but are you looking for a similar pooch?
 Well, here we have a list of 14 doggos that look like and are identical to the Rottweiler in one way or another, so let’s take a closer look at them.

 1. Doberman Pinscher